 Step 2: Prime your face

 This step is important since you’ll be wearing a lot of makeup on your face.
 In order to ensure that you don’t sweat it away, begin by priming with a face primer.
-A good primer will also give your skin a subtle glow, which goes a long way.
+A good primer will also give your skin a subtle glow, which goes a long way when it comes to bridal makeup.

 Step 4: Map your face